Gnomonic projection: Properties

 so the transverse scale increases outwardly, and the radial scale even more.

 Use

 Gnomonic projections are used in seismic work because seismic waves tend to travel along great circles.
 They are also used by navies in plotting direction finding bearings, since radio signals travel along great circles.
-Meteors also travel along great circles, with the Gnomonic Atlas Brno 2000.0 being the IMO's recommended set of star charts for visual meteor observations.
-Aircraft and ship pilots use the projection to find the shortest route between start and destination.
+Meteors also travel along great circles, with the gnomonic Atlas Brno 2000.0 being the International Meteor Organization's recommended set of star charts for visual meteor observations.
+Aircraft and ship navigators use the projection to find the shortest route between start and destination.
+The track is first drawn on the gnomonic chart, then transferred to a Mercator chart for navigation.